songfd2018/BUSseq-1.0/README.md

 ```
 make
 ```
-We use [OMPRNG](https://homepage.divms.uiowa.edu/~mbognar/omprng/) to generate random number in parallel.
+We apply [OMPRNG](https://homepage.divms.uiowa.edu/~mbognar/omprng/) to generate random number in parallel.

+The compiling of C++ codes will only take a few seconds.

-# Implementation
+# Demo

 Here we introduce the workflow of BUSseq on a small demo.
-We prepare the input files and draw figures in *R*, so please find the Rscript in the [demo](demo) folder.
+We prepare the input files and draw figures in *R*, so please find the *R* scripts in the [demo](demo) folder.

-1. Prepare the input files: we generate a synthetic dataset in *R*, please run
+1. Prepare the input files: we generate a synthetic dataset in *R* by running
 ```
 cd /your/working/directory/demo/
 R --vanilla --slave < simulate_data.R